Screen Time Limits for Preschoolers: WHO, AAP & HPB (2026)

 Passive vs Active Screen Time: The Distinction That Matters

-The single most important concept in the screen time conversation is the difference between passive and active screen time.
-Treating all screen time as equal is like treating all food as equal — a bowl of vegetables and a bowl of sweets are not the same thing.
+This is the single most important concept in the whole screen time conversation — and it's the one that most parenting advice glosses over.
+Treating all screen time as equivalent is like treating all food as equivalent.
+A bowl of vegetables and a bowl of sweets are not the same thing, even though they're both "food."

 Passive Screen Time

 Passive screen time is consumption without interaction.
-The child watches, scrolls, or sits while content plays.
+The child watches, scrolls, or sits while content plays — they're not required to do anything.

 Examples: